Pathumdissanayake/SnapNote-Notes-Taking-Application/README.md

 2. After opening the file, simply press `Ctrl + S` (or `Cmd + S` on macOS) to save it.

 This should resolve the conflicting plugin issue.

-## Setup Instructions

-Follow these steps to set up and run the SnapNote application on your local machine: